ygg-lang/oaks/examples/oak-c/readme.md

 ## 🎯 Project Vision

 C is the foundation of modern computing, but its aging syntax and complex preprocessor make it a challenge for modern developer tools. `oak-c` provides a robust, high-performance, Rust-powered infrastructure for parsing C that is both accurate and incredibly fast.
-By utilizing Oak's incremental parsing architecture, we enable the creation of highly responsive IDEs, security analyzers, and refactoring tools that can handle massive C codebases and complex header chains in real-time.
+By utilizing Oak's incremental parsing architecture, we enable the creation of highly responsive IDEs, refactoring tools, and static analysis infrastructure that can handle massive C codebases and complex header chains in real-time.

 ## ✨ Core Features